MEDICAL MARIJUANA FOR ATHLETES?!

 “Athletes are teaching each other how to do this.
 It’s like a peer-mentoring process.”

-Our recent post Why Chronic Pain Stops with Medical Marijuana gives great details as to why athletes and so many other people find the medicine so powerful, how it interacts with our endocannabinoid system, and what people can do now to start getting relief from their physical and emotional ailments.
+Our recent post Why Chronic Pain Stops with Medical Marijuana details why the medicine is so powerful, how it interacts with our endocannabinoid system, and what people can do now to start getting relief from their physical and emotional ailments.

 Marijuana Is Medicine

 As medical marijuana athletes and patients of all kinds can attest, when used appropriately marijuana drastically reduces pain, provides incredible women’s health benefits, does wonders to alleviate PTSD symptoms, and helps with a shocking list of other conditions like the ones below: